newma2n/introduction-to-ai/README.md

 7. **Student's presentation**

-What is expected for the Final roject
+What is expected for the Final Project
 --
 Short version : **Exploration of different AI approach to play PyRat**